Sharath Chandra Raparthy

 Neural Information Processing Systems (NeurIPS), 2024

-Alex Havrilla, Sharath Chandra Raparthy, Christoforus Nalmpantis, Jane Dwivedi-Yu, Maksym Zhuravinskyi, Eric Hambro, Roberta Railneau
+Alex Havrilla, Sharath Chandra Raparthy, Christoforus Nalmpantis, Jane Dwivedi-Yu, Maksym Zhuravinskyi, Eric Hambro, Roberta Raileanu

 International Conference on Machine Learning (ICML), 2024

 How to bootstrap the reasoning refinement capabilities of LLMs using synthetic data?
-Introducing "GLoRe: When, Where, and How to Improve LLM Reasoning via Global and Local Refinements".
-Applied on GSM8K we can improve a strong RL finetuned LLama-2 13B by 12%
+We introduce GLoRe — applied on GSM8K, we can improve a strong RL finetuned Llama-2 13B by 12%.

 Alex Havrilla, Yuqing Du, Sharath Chandra Raparthy, Christoforos Nalmpantis, Jane Dwivedi-Yu, Maksym Zhuravinskyi, Eric Hambro, Sainbayar Sukhbaatar, Roberta Raileanu